 If you’ve ever cooked an Indian dish at home, you have probably used turmeric in the kitchen.
-This flavorful spice has also grown in popularity as a health supplement, with people using it in teas, smoothies, and more.
+This flavorful spice has also grown in popularity as a health supplement with people using it in teas and smoothies.

-Create a solution of two parts hot water to one part bleach or vinegar.
-Let the dishes soak overnight, and the stain should be gone by morning.
-This tip works for plastic, glass, and ceramic dishes, blenders, and food processor bowls.
+If running your dishes through the dishwasher doesn’t remove the stain, it’s time for plan B. Remove the turmeric stain with a solution of two-parts hot water and one-part bleach or vinegar.
+Let the dishes soak in the solution overnight.
+The stain should be gone by morning.
+This tip works for plastic, glass and ceramic dishes, blenders and food processor bowls.

-It’s easy to accidentally spill turmeric on the counter while making your favorite Indian dish.
-If you notice the spill when it happens, wipe it up immediately.
-This might prevent any stain from occurring at all.
-However, if you see the spill later, a yellow or orange stain might be left behind.
+It’s easy to accidentally spill turmeric on the counter while making your favorite tea or recipe.
+If you notice the spill when it happens, wipe it up immediately!
+This might prevent a stain.
+However, if you don’t notice the spill right away, a stubborn yellow or orange stain is probably staring back at you.

 The best method to remove turmeric stains from the counter depends on what material it’s made of.
-In most instances, a baking soda and water paste works great.
-Apply it to the stain, let it sit for 15 minutes, and then gently scrub with small, circular motions.
+In most instances, a baking soda and water paste will work great.
+Apply it to the stain, let it sit for 15 minutes and then gently scrub with small, circular motions.
 If baking soda doesn’t do the trick, try lemon juice or vinegar.
-Again, double check that these cleaners are safe for your countertop material before using them.
+Again, double-check that these cleaners are safe for your countertop material before using them.

+- Wash the item.
 After soaking, wash the stained clothes as soon as possible in a cold-water cycle using regular laundry detergent.
-Line dry in the sun to help the stain fade.
-Wash the clothing item one more time, and the stain should go away completely.
+Line-dry in the sun to help the stain fade.
+If necessary, wash the clothing item one more time – the stain should go away completely.